Maurice H. Rindskopf: Post-war career

 After World War II, Rindskopf took command of USS Sea Cat (SS-399).
 His command style was marked by the lack of his crew's practice of obscenity and profanity.
 "His stated position was that such language was simply evidence of mental deficiency on the part of the user, and the crew followed his example as long as he was in command."
 Later Rindkopf refined submarine fire control and tactics; commanded USS Fulton (AS-11); had command of the U.S. Naval Submarine School in Groton, CT; commanded two submarine flotillas; explored the use of hydrofoils in harbor defense; became the Director of Naval Intelligence; and Assistant Chief of Staff for Intelligence for the Commander in Chief, U.S. Pacific Fleet.
 Retiring from the Navy in 1972, Rindskopf worked for Westinghouse for 16 years.

 Death

-Rindskopf died of prostate cancer on July 27, 2011 at his home in Annapolis.
-His wife and son preceded him in death; he was survived by his granddaughter Amy Kathryn Rindskopf and two great-grandsons.
+Rindskopf died of prostate cancer on July 27, 2011, at his home in Annapolis.
+His wife and son preceded him in death; he was survived by his granddaughter Amy Kathryn Rindskopf and two great-grandchildren: a great-grandson (Jasper Rindskopf Schultz) and a great-granddaughter (Nanarol Zephyr Schultz).

 Several obituaries (e.g. The Annapolis Capital, Naval History Magazine) confused Rindskopf's eleven patrols onboard Drum as eleven patrols in command of Drum.
 He was only in command for patrols 10 and 11, yet he had a hand in every sinking in Drum's history.